-For your surrogate, the screenings may include a “mock cycle” of IVF (in vitro fertilization) injections, which usually lasts about two weeks, that allows the clinic to determine the specific effect of the medications on her body.
-She and her partner will receive blood work and infectious disease and STD screening, and she will meet with an obstetrician to receive clearance for pregnancy.
+Your surrogate will travel to your fertility clinic to undergo in-person medical screening.
+She and her partner will receive blood work and infectious disease and STD screening, and if she has not already, she will meet with an obstetrician to receive clearance for pregnancy.
 She will also undergo a hysterosonogram and trial transfer.

-The fertility clinic will transfer the embryo to your surrogate’s uterus.
-Some intended parents choose to attend this procedure in person or by Skype.
+Your surrogate will travel back to your fertility clinic, and your physician will transfer the embryo to your surrogate’s uterus.
+Some intended parents are able to attend this procedure by video.

 About ten days after the embryo transfer, your surrogate will receive a blood test as an initial pregnancy test.
 If the pregnancy test results are positive, she will receive another blood test a few days later.
 About three to four weeks after the transfer she will receive an ultrasound to confirm pregnancy.

-Once pregnancy is confirmed by ultrasound, our last agency fee will be due, and your surrogate will begin receiving installments of her base compensation from the trust account you established for her.
+Once pregnancy is confirmed by ultrasound, your surrogate will begin receiving installments of her base compensation from the trust account you established for her.

 In the event that pregnancy does not occur, you may begin another IVF cycle with your surrogate.

 You can be as involved as you and your surrogate wish during the pregnancy.
-Some intended parents use this time to bond with their surrogates and attend many of her appointments, either in person or by phone or Skype, while others prefer to wait and be present mainly during the birth.
+Some intended parents use this time to bond with their surrogates, either in person or by phone or Zoom, while others prefer to wait and be present mainly during the birth.
 In the meantime, relax and enjoy preparing for your new family!

 NWSC will be available to you at all times in case you have questions, want us to help mediate issues with your surrogate, or just want to share your excitement!
 We’ll also be checking in regularly with your surrogate to make sure she has everything she needs.
 In the case of unexpected expenses, including bed rest or unplanned medical procedures, you may need to make additional payments to her trust account.

-Depending on how you choose to establish parentage and what your genetic relationships are, you may also use this time to have an attorney help you establish parental rights and the right to make medical decisions once the baby is born.
-Many of our clients use the same attorney for this who helped them review the surrogacy contract.
+During the pregnancy, you will also establish parental rights and the right to make medical decisions once the baby is born.
+Many of our clients use the same attorney who helped them review the surrogacy contract.